Here you learn ...

 5. FAQ (child reunification)

-Do children in Germany have a right to school education?
+Do children in Germany have a right to education?

-Yes, all children in Germany have the right to school education.
+Yes, all children in Germany have the right to an education.
 This also applies to children of migrants, regardless of their residence status.

-How do children obtain a residence permit in Germany?
+How do children get a residence permit in Germany?

-Children can obtain a residence permit in Germany within the framework of family reunification if one or both parents have a valid residence permit.
-The exact requirements depend on the residence status of the parents and are regulated by the Residence Act.
+Children can obtain a residence permit in Germany as part of family reunification if one or both parents have a valid residence permit.
+The exact requirements depend on the parents' residence status and are regulated by the Residence Act.

 What financial support is available for children in Germany?

-There are various financial benefits for children in Germany, including child benefit, child supplement and parental allowance.
+In Germany, there are various forms of financial support for children, including child benefit, child supplement and parental allowance.
 These benefits are intended to ease the burden on families and ensure that children receive basic care.
 These benefits are also available to children of migrants under certain conditions.

 What residence rights do children have after the age of 18?

 After the age of 18, children in Germany receive an independent right of residence that is no longer tied to their parents' residence permit.
-However, they must apply for a new residence permit in accordance with § 34 AufenthG.
+However, they must apply for a new residence permit in accordance with Section 34 of the Residence Act.

 Can children be naturalized in Germany?

 Yes, children can be naturalized in Germany under certain conditions.
-These conditions generally include several years of legal residence, sufficient knowledge of German and a secure livelihood.
-Children born in Germany are also automatically granted German citizenship under certain conditions if at least one parent has a permanent right of residence at the time of birth.
+These conditions usually include several years of legal residence, sufficient knowledge of German and a secure livelihood.
+Children born in Germany also automatically receive German citizenship under certain conditions if at least one parent has permanent residency at the time of birth.

 Information on bringing children to Germany at make-it-in-germany.com